Aryetis/Obenkyobo/Readme.md

 Tested on :
 - Libra h2o
-- Forma (scaling issue, should be fixed now)
+- Forma
-- Mini (scaling issue, should be fixed now)
+- Mini (might have minor scaling issues)
+- Glo
-- Glo HD (not working due to qpa issue, cf <a href="https://github.com/Rain92/qt5-kobo-platform-plugin/issues/4">this github issue</a>)
+- Glo HD
 - More incoming, please report if it works for your model too

 ## How to install ?